The secret sauce: features that power our tennis predictions

 Age patterns create interesting dynamics.
 Veterans bring experience and consistency, while young players bring athleticism but may lack consistency.
 Our model weights these factors based on the specific matchup.

-8. Tournament Context & Pressure (0.2% importance)
+8. tournament context & pressure (0.2% importance)

 What we track: